ryan-jonesford/behavioral_cloning/README.md

                         Path to a trained model.
 Use the weights from this model --use_dropout         Use dropout layers in the training model?
 ```
-This runs the model with image augmentation generation, using all three cameras and **NOT** using dropout in the model.
+The default runs the model with image augmentation generation, using all three cameras and **NOT** using dropout in the model.

 ### Training Data